Atarax

 How to use

-- Take the prescribed dosage: Atarax is available in different forms, including tablets, capsules, and oral suspensions.
-Take the medication exactly as prescribed by your healthcare provider.
+1. Take the prescribed dosage: Pharmaceutical product is available in different forms, including tablets, capsules, and oral suspensions.
 The dosage and frequency of administration will depend on your specific condition and needs.

-- Do not exceed the prescribed dose: Avoid taking more than the recommended dosage of Atarax unless advised by your healthcare provider.
+5. Do not exceed the prescribed dose: Avoid taking more than the recommended dosage of Atarax.
 Taking higher doses can increase the risk of side effects.

 Dosage